Sites that don’t work don’t convert.

 For best results, quality assurance should be conducted on…

 What to Look For While Conducting Quality Assurance

 According to Usability First, the first step is to create a set of guidelines…

 Your company should come up with its own set of guidelines to follow while conducting quality assurance testing.
 The guidelines should address editorial, graphics, and coding conventions.
 After the site has been built, it should be put through a rigorous post-production process.
 Finally, there should be a provision for user feedback, which can influence the ongoing maintenance of the site.

 For best results, have the QA team work with the UX team to develop these guidelines.
-For example, here are some categories that you might find on a set of guidelines (plus links to ConversionXL articles where you can learn more, where applicable)…
+For example, here are some categories that you might find on a set of guidelines (plus links to CXL articles where you can learn more, where applicable)…

 - Error messages.